snimmagadda1/s11a.com/content/11-22-2020/index.md

 ## [styled-components](https://styled-components.com/)

 I've been eyeing [styled-components](https://styled-components.com/) for a while now, so I decided to throw together a clone of the Discord login form to get a feel for developing with the library.
+Here's my current progresss - it's responsive, but missing some key elements like the cool SVG animation of the background:

 ![](../images/discordClone.png)
 <p style="text-align: center; font-weight: 800; font-style:italic">